 In the essays, Salvatore Settis deals with the relationship between archaeological subject, photographic representation and critical reinterpretation.
 Ester Coen analyses the close relationship between Jodice's research and the Italian Metaphysical movement and, in part, Surrealism, sources of inspiration for all of Jodice’s practice.
 Nicola Spinosa develops the theme of the relationship between the master and the Baroque in Naples.
 Marta Gili and Tina Kukielski explore photography, analysing its relations with conceptual research in the 20th century.

+The book ends with an interview between Hans Ulrich Obrist and the artist and the insights of Andrea Viliani into the themes of the exhibition at the Museo Madre.
+At the end of each section is a large selection of works chosen by Jodice himself.
 The work of Jodice, a self-taught artist, transcends the distinction between the arts and is a milestone in the social and cultural evolution of photographic practice.
 Naples offers a constant frame of reference, described by fragments of vision: the cholera epidemic, the folklore of its popular festivals, the vitality of the ancient and the architecture of the suburbs that becomes a monument, all the way to the documentation of the most flourishing period of contemporary art in the city and the artists who “transited” the city.

 The sixty years of Jodice’s research documented in Attesa / Waiting (dal / from 1960) are a visual encyclopaedia of phenomena, experiments and statements that have written the history of art and photography in the last 50 years.